-A tribute to Santi Cazorla, master of not one, not two but three roles at Arsenal
+An ode to Arsenal-era Santi Cazorla, master of three different roles

 When Arsene Wenger signed Santi Cazorla in the summer of 2012, few thought much of it.
 Six years later, he left Arsenal as one of the manager’s greatest signings and one of the fans’ most beloved players.
 And he could’ve been so much more.